Chartered in 1890, the University of Chicago quickly became a world leader in higher education and research.

-College seminar-style classes promote invigorating discussions that begin in the classroom and extend into the community.
+College seminar–style classes promote invigorating discussions that begin in the classroom and extend into the community.
 Focused on careful reading, analytical writing, and critical thinking, UChicago’s Core Curriculum is the perfect foundation for any major and all future endeavors.
 Through Core classes in the humanities, social sciences, mathematics, foreign language, natural sciences, physical sciences, biological sciences, fine arts, and civilization studies, students investigate the human experience and the natural world.
-With nearly 50 majors and 30 minors, students can double-major, create their own major, or explore interdisciplinary opportunities.
-Undergraduates choose electives from more than 3,000 courses offered in the College each year, and over 40% study abroad through more than 45 faculty-designed and taught programs.
+With more than 50 majors and 30 minors, students can double-major, create their own major, or explore interdisciplinary opportunities.
+Undergraduates choose electives from more than 2,000 courses offered in the College each year, and nearly half study abroad through more than 40 faculty-designed and taught programs.

-The University sponsors a wealth of undergraduate research opportunities in programs ranging from economics and psychology to astrophysics and sociology.
-More than 150 institutes and centers provide a home for true innovation.
+The University sponsors a wealth of undergraduate research opportunities in programs ranging from Economics and Psychology to Astrophysics and Sociology.
+More than 140 institutes and centers provide a home for true innovation.
 The Institute for Molecular Engineering provides a unique opportunity to pursue molecular-level science in both an academic and research context.
 Similarly, the partnership with the Marine Biological Laboratory furthers biological research and education across the world.

 UChicago’s students blend academic exploration, innovation, and theoretical investigation by interacting with peers, professors, and graduate students.
 Additionally, students develop relationships with their academic advisors; affiliated with the Dean of Students Office, advisors guide undergraduates through their college journey.